-- How they have responded to God's calling to be a pioneer.
-Evidence of this will be drawn from a track record of 'firsts' and initiatives in having started something new.
-Evidence of this will be drawn from a candidate's experience of: - starting a new project or group by identifying and responding effectively to key opportunities for mission - working creatively in non-traditional ways to develop an innovative approach to practices of missional imagination - > reflecting on situations, learning from them and make appropriate changes for the future. - A willingness to take risks and show courageous faith.
-Evidence of this will be drawn from: - being a self-starter with a willingness to build from nothing - > taking appropriate risks and be prepared to exercise step by step experimentation - negotiating disappointment well and learn from mistakes to improve further action. - An ability to communicate the faith effectively to those outside the church.
-Evidence for this will be drawn from: - walking with others in their own spirituality and faith development - demonstrating how they have communicated the Christian faith to those outside the Church naturally, sensitively and effectively - demonstrating an understanding of the interaction between gospel and culture - demonstrating how they have helped in form individuals as missional disciples of Jesus.
+- How they have responded to God's calling to be pioneer.
+Evidence of this will be drawn from: - > a track record of 'firsts' and initiatives in having started something new; - starting a new project or group by identifying and responding effectively to key opportunities for mission; - working creatively in non-traditional ways to develop an innovative approach to practices of missional imagination; - building partnerships strategically and prayerfully to support the vision, extending their impact and ensuring sustainability with both community leaders and collaboration with agencies outside of the church; - reflecting on situations, learning from them and make appropriate changes for the future. - A willingness to take risks and show courageous faith.
+Evidence of this will be drawn from: - being a self-starter with a willingness to build from nothing; - taking appropriate risks and be prepared to exercise step by step experimentation; - negotiating disappointment well and learn from mistakes to improve further action.

-- An ability to work collaboratively in creating and working with a team.
-Evidence of this may be drawn from: - developing vision with others for a new project - releasing and equipping others for pioneering ministry - helping people to share responsibility for the growth and success of the fresh expression. - Well-developed abilities to handle complexity and initiate change.
-Evidence of this may be drawn from: - an ability to live with uncertainty - the use of adaptive practices appropriately in a particular context - motivating others to engage with change - deal well with conflict - > shift priorities and emphasis during various stages of development of a project they have been involved with. - A clear vision of the place of their envisaged ministry within the wider URC's response to God's mission to the world.
-Evidence of this may be drawn from: - an ability to understand and be committed to the URC as a 'mixed economy' Church - > a commitment to the reshaping of the Church for mission. - Personal qualities required - A demonstrable maturity and robustness to face the demands of pioneering mission and minister: - Demonstrate an established robust, discipline of personal prayer, worship and study which can sustain them in pioneering situations - Adapt their spiritual practices creatively to reflect and engage with their pioneering context - o Have the patience to wait for and identify God's timing - Be able to help new disciples grow in their faith.
-Attend to the movement of the Holy Spirit in particular mission situations. - > The ability to learn and reflect theologically as a pioneer: - o To interpret the Bible in the midst of contextual mission - To understand how missional ministry is shaped by culture and context - Understand contemporary cultures and the practice of planting fresh expressions of church within them.
+- An ability to communicate the faith effectively to those outside the church.
+Evidence for this will be drawn from: - demonstrating how they have communicated the Christian faith to those outside the Church naturally, sensitively and effectively; - demonstrating an understanding of the interaction between gospel and culture; - demonstrating how they have helped in form individuals as missional disciples of Jesus. - An ability to work collaboratively in creating and working with a team.
+Evidence of this may be drawn from: - developing vision with others for a new project; - releasing and equipping others for pioneering ministry; - helping people to share responsibility for the growth and success of the fresh expression. - Well-developed abilities to handle complexity and initiate and manage change.
+Evidence of this may be drawn from: - > an ability to live with uncertainty; - > the use of adaptive practices appropriately in a particular context; - motivating others to engage with change; - deal well with conflict; - enabling others (not just the pioneer) to take on responsibility for project developments and implications; - shift priorities and emphasis during various stages of development of a project they have been involved with; - ensure that project team members are equipped for succession planning for when the pioneer post-holder terms ends. - A clear vision of the place of their envisaged ministry within the wider URC's response to God's mission to the world.
+Evidence of this may be drawn from: - an ability to understand and be committed to the URC as a 'mixed economy' church; - > a commitment to the reshaping of the Church for mission.

+• Personal qualities required

+- A demonstrable maturity and robustness to face the demands of pioneering mission and minister: - Demonstrate an established robust, discipline of personal prayer, worship and study which can sustain them in pioneering situations; - Adapt their spiritual practices creatively to reflect and engage with their pioneering context; - Have the patience to wait for and identify God's timing; - Be able to help new disciples grow in their faith; - \circ Attend to the movement of the Holy Spirit in particular mission situations. - > The ability to learn and reflect theologically as a pioneer: - \circ To interpret the Bible in the midst of contextual mission;

+- To understand how missional ministry is shaped by culture and context; - Understand contemporary cultures and the practice of planting fresh expressions of church within them; - To enable others to reflect theologically on the pioneer context and ministry.

-6. The process for application
+8. The process for application